-Licence conditions can also be imposed, varied or revoked by ILGA and by the Secretary of the Department of Industry.
+Licence conditions can also be imposed, varied or revoked by ILGA and by the Secretary of the Department of Customer Service.

 Conditions maintained: Conditions imposed on a registered club prior to 1 July 2008 by the former Licensing Court or Liquor Administration Board, as a result of a licensing proposal or disciplinary action, continue to apply.